Political factions of Joseon

-The Bungdang refers to political factionalism that was characteristic of the middle and late Joseon dynasty in Korea.
-Throughout the dynasty, various regional and ideological factions struggled for dominance in the political system.
+The Bungdang refers to the political factionalism that was characteristic of the middle and late Joseon period of dynastic Korea.
+Throughout this stretch of time, various regional and ideological factions struggled for supremacy.

+History

-During the 15th and 16th centuries, national politics were dominated by tensions between the Hungu faction in the capital and the Sarim faction based in Yeongnam, which culminated in a series of four literati purges (sahwa) between 1498 and 1545 in which the Sarim were persecuted by the Hungu.
-Following these setbacks, the Sarim faction withdrew to rural provinces where they maintained their power base and ideological continuity through seowon (private institutions which combined the functions of a Confucian shrine and a preparatory academy for the civil service examinations) and hyangyak (a system of social contract that gave local autonomy to villages).
+During the 15th and 16th centuries, national politics were dominated by tensions between the meritorious officials of the Hungu faction in the capital and the scholars of the Sarim faction based in Yeongnam, which culminated in a series of purges between 1498 and 1545 in which the Sarim were persecuted by the Hungu.
+Following these setbacks, the Sarim faction withdrew to rural provinces where they maintained their power base and ideological continuity through seowon (private institutions which combined the functions of a Confucian shrine and a preparatory academy for the civil service examination) and hyangyak (a system of social contract that gave local autonomy to villages).
 Village seowon often reflected the factional alignment of the local elite.
-Eventually, the Hungu faction declined without an ideological successor while the Sarim faction emerged as the dominant faction during the reign of Seonjo.
+Ultimately, the Hungu faction declined without an ideological successor, while the Sarim faction emerged as the dominant faction during the reign of King Seonjo.